Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 faster than the (single-threaded!)
 AOT-compiled `numpy`/`pythran` code, while PyTorch is about 2x-3x slower.
 So just throwing more CPU cores does not make things much faster by itself.

-In the JIT mode however, we get massive speed-ups: `jax` performs about 15 times better, with `torch` trailing with a speedup of about 10x.
+In the JIT mode however, we get massive speed-ups: `jax` performs about 15 times better, with `torch` trailing at a speedup of about 10x.

 `numba` is seen to improve with increased CPU count, and on 32 CPU cores performs within 30% of the (single-threaded) AOT version.